How to Host Your Own Olympic Games for the Kids

 What you need: A pack of water balloons and a half-dozen position markers (sand pails, large stones, or driftwood would work).

-Games for the Beach: Olympic-Ring Bean Bag Toss
+Beach or Backyard Games: Olympic-Ring Bean Bag Toss

 What you need: Five hula hoops and five bean bags.
 (You can make your own by filling a crew sock with dry beans or rice and tying the ankle in a knot.)